Advanced Practice in Veterinary Nursing MSc/PgDip/PgCert: Online distance learning

 - Tailor the subject of many of your assessments and final Dissertation to disciplines or specialisms relevant and interesting to you.

-Year 3: 1 x 60-credit compulsory dissertation (Masters students only)
+Year 3: 1 x 60 credit dissertation / project

 The programme is delivered fully online using a range of learning and teaching approaches including lectures, seminars, tutorials, work-based learning and project work.

 You will have the flexibility to tailor the subject of many of your assessments and final dissertation to disciplines or specialisms that are relevant and of interest to you and/or your future career.